Live streaming technology is often shortened to just "streaming". Live streaming is the process of transmitting media in real time to remote users.

 Q: Can we use a hardware encoder such as a tricaster or VT5?

-A: Yes, many of our customers use hardware encoders.
+A: Yes, many of our customers use various hardware encoders.
 Please verify with the hardware that it can push to an RTMP stream.
 Some units call this option "flash stream" or "push flash".
 In the hardware encoder, enter your stream push url as sent to you in your welcome email when you signed up for live streaming.
 Also enter your stream user name in the account field.
 For setup instructions, check out:

 Q: What happens if I signup for an Entry Level package, and the audience grows over time to be a Mid Level package?

 A: You will be charged at the rate of your plan per Gig overage.

 Q: Where do we upload our archived media files?

 A: Upload them to your SimpleUpdates powered website in the "media" collection.
 You can also host media on Vimeo or YouTube, and still include a link to these files within your media collection.

 Q: How do we get our archived videos to play on our website?